 Critics claim that DCF models rely too much on uncertain predictions about the future, and that they’re too sensitive to minute changes in assumptions for the growth rate into perpetuity.

 The perception of DCF models has not been helped by their wide use among Wall St. sell side analysts, who will often manipulate the numbers until they can get a price that suits their rating on a stock.
 A recent survey found that roughly half of sell-side analysts say generating underwriting business or trading commissions is very important to their compensation.
 In other words, their goals are not always aligned with investors’ best interests.

 It’s true that bad DCF models can be extremely misleading, but this type of analysis remains extremely helpful when used in the right way.
-Our dynamic DCF model, which plays a big role in the ratings we assign to stocks, differs from the traditional DCF models from Wall St. analysts in two key ways:
+Our dynamic or reverse DCF model, which plays a big role in the ratings we assign to stocks, differs from the traditional DCF models from Wall St. analysts in two key ways:

 - We are not using DCF models to predict the future.
 We use them to quantify the expectations for future cash flows that are baked into stock prices.
 See how we applied this technique to Netflix (NFLX).

 - Our models are based on economic earnings rather than earnings or operating cash flow.
 See “Three Reasons Why Amazon’s Cash Flow Is No Comfort” for reasons why operating cash flow is unreliable.

 What Is A DCF Model?